eigentaylor/eigentaylor.github.io/_previews/2026-04-15-perfect-approval.md

 So voting exclusively for all good candidates and no bad candidates is *uniquely* undominated.
 There's no reason to submit any other ballot, and you'll never get anything but a potentially worse outcome by doing so.

+### The Significance of Strategyproofness

 This is worth emphasizing: strategyproofness is inherently achievable on dichotomous preferences.
 Essentially, each voter has two "blobs" of candidates: the good and the bad.
 Each voter just wants *any* candidate from the good blob to win, and *no* candidate from the bad blob to win.
 So there's nothing better to do than to fully support every option in the good blob and fully oppose every option in the bad blob.
 This is exactly what Approval voting does, and so Approval voting is strategyproof on dichotomous preferences.

 Since Approval picks the candidate with the most approvals, it's simply "counting" voters or support.
 One person, one vote!
 So making sure you're counted fully for all the good, and not at all for the bad, is the best you can possibly do.
 Why would you ever do anything else?

+However, it's also worth emphasizing that strategyproofness, when defined *mathematically* has a very specific meaning different from the natural intuition that we've been using.
+They're equivalent in a sense, but not exactly the same.

+The math doesn't *know* what your true underlying preference is.
+It just knows the ballot you submitted.
+So strategyproofness is defined more in terms of how the outcome changes relative to the ballot you submitted.
+For our example above, the ballot where I approved of both Alice and Bob clearly said "I prefer Alice to Clark", because I approved of Alice and not Clark.
+But changing my ballot, by pretending I didn't like Bob, made Alice win outright.
+I was already saying that I liked Alice more than Clark, but it took a lie or exaggeration for the system to *respect* that preference and give me Alice as the winner over Clark.

+Gibbard's theorem, and its [extension by Satterthwaite](../gibbard-satt/){:target="_blank"} says that if you have three or more candidates, then no voting system (including Approval!) can be strategyproof.
+Intuitively meaning that you can be clearly telling the voting system "I prefer Alice to Clark!", but you need to lie about your preferences in some other way to change the outcome from Clark winning to Alice winning.

+Approval is not strategyproof when you have three or more tiers of preference. *However*, based purely on the ballot data, Approval *does* hold a strategyproofness property.
+If you are already disapproving of Clark, you don't need to exaggerate to make sure your ballot fully counts against him.
+The ballot never betrays what you tell it.
+That is *not* a given in any other voting system.

+This makes an Approval ballot incredibly "honest" in a way that other ballots aren't.
+Any other system, you might tell the system a preference, but need to lie or exaggerate in some other way to get the system to respect that preference.
+Voting for your favorite in STAR or RCV might give you your worst nightmare due to runoff rounds or vote transfers.
+Not in Approval!

+### Uniqueness of Approval

 Alright, so Approval is anonymous, neutral, strictly monotone, and strategyproof on dichotomous preferences.
 Big whoop, right?
 Why does that matter?
 It turns out this is a *huge* whoop.